CosmoLike/cocoa/README.md

 ### Additional Installation Notes for experts and developers <a name="additional_notes"></a>

-:books::books: *Installation of Cocoa's required packages via Conda* :books::books:
+:books::books: *Installation of Cocoa's core packages via Conda* :books::books:

 - For those working on projects that utilize machine-learning-based emulators, the Appendix [Setting-up conda environment for Machine Learning emulators](#ml_emulators) provides additional commands for installing the necessary packages.